ohansck/HandsOn-s3-cloudfront/README.md

 Feel free to customize the sample website files and the deployment pipeline to suit your specific needs.
 Here are some possible customizations:

-- Modify the HTML, CSS, and JavaScript files in the `src` directory to build your own website.
+- Modify the HTML, CSS, and JavaScript files to build your own website.
 - Extend the deployment pipeline to include additional stages, such as testing or security scanning.
 - Configure AWS CloudFront to enable custom domain names or SSL certificates.